kshedden/numpy_workshop/numpy_basics.md

 A number of powerful tools have been developed to either augment or supplant Numpy in numeric data processing.
-For example, to address the issue of excess copying, the [Numexpr](https://github.com/pydata/numexpr) package takes expressions written as strings and evaluates them in a virtual machine that can apply a variety of accelerations.
-For example, by passing "sum(x * y)" to the virtual machine, it can be automatically be determined that the sum can be calculated in streaming fashion without explicitly forming `x * y`.
+For example, to address the issue of excess data copying, the [Numexpr](https://github.com/pydata/numexpr) package takes expressions written as strings and evaluates them in a virtual machine that can apply a variety of accelerations.
+For example, by passing "sum(x * y)" to the Numexpr virtual machine, it can be automatically be determined that the sum can be calculated in streaming fashion without explicitly forming x * y.

 Other relevant projects include [Numba](http://numba.pydata.org/), which uses just-in-time compilation to bypass the Python interpreter,